mdng223/data-visualization/README.md

 - This will act as a base foundation to strengthen my development skills in terms of implementing and experimenting with various development tools.

 # Data
-### Data is extremely small in scale right now due to the foundation of this web application still being worked on.
+### The type of data this application can handle is extremely small in scale right now due to the foundation of this web application being a work in progress.
 Starting with financial data.
 - Users
 - Loans
 - 401k